alanknguyen314/how-to-contribute-to-open-source/README-VN.md

 - [is:issue is:open label:your-first-pr](https://github.com/search?q=is%3Aissue+is%3Aopen+label%3Ayour-first-pr&type=issues)

 ## Môi trường đóng góp của Mozillas

-> Mozilla pledges for a healthy internet and with it, has opportunities to contribute to its open-source projects.

 - [Good First Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=good-first-bug) - bugs that developers have identified as a good introduction to the project.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/MDN/Contribute) - help the MDN Web Docs team in documenting the web platform by fixing content issues and platform bugs.